TheLittleNestPlayschool/TheLittleNest/docs/01-vision.md

 The Little Nest exists to strengthen the connection between parents and their children by making every learning milestone visible, meaningful, and worth celebrating.

 We believe that education should not end when a child leaves the classroom.
-Parents should be able to see, understand, and celebrate their child's development every day.
+Parents should be able to see, understand, celebrate, and participate in their child's development every day.

 Rather than presenting attendance records, grades, or reports, The Little Nest tells the story of a child's growth through play, discovery, creativity, and achievement.

 Every interaction within the app should reinforce that story.

+Parents are not simply opening an application.

+They are opening the next chapter in their child's learning journey.

 ---